skinzdb/kuai/README.md

 app.run()
 ```

-The `sys` library is being used here to get the local file path of the program (you will need your own `bunny.obj` - sorry).
+The `sys` library is being used here to get the local file path of the program.

 ## Documentation

-Can be found somewhere.
+The documentation for the C++ engine can be found here: http://www.reddit.com.